 Determine which fuse may be causing the problem.
 The lid of the fuse box shows the name of the circuit for each fuse.
-See page 492 in Section 8 of this manual for the functions controlled by each circuit.
+See page 500 in Section 8 for the functions controlled by each circuit.

 Type C and D-When any of the fuses are blown, contact your Toyota dealer.